cosmelab/dna-barcoding-analysis/assignment.md

 ## ⚠️ STEP 0: Complete the Tutorial FIRST (REQUIRED)

-**Before analyzing your own data, you MUST complete the interactive tutorial:**
+**Before analyzing the class data, you MUST complete the interactive tutorial:**

 ```bash
 ./tutorial.sh